Cardiff Quaker Meeting House is now closed for all meetings until further notice because of the Covid-19 virus epidemic.

 Learn more about Quakerism, come to a Quaker meeting, or hire a room.

-We have several rooms available to hire, for single sessions or regular events.
+We have rooms available for single sessions, regular events or long-term tenancy.

-Ideal for both public events and informal meetings.
+Ideal for both public events and private meetings.

 Quakerism at a Glance

 Quakers believe there is something of God in everyone.

 We value equality, truth, peace, simple living and sustainability.